Protest leaders now part of teen friends' shared experiences

 "At the end of the day, what we all want is to live freely and safely being who we are without constantly having to fear for our lives," she said.

-It's 1:29 p.m. and the sun is blazing down on the protesters.
-Near Outing and Haggerty, a tall dark-skinned man holding a sign that reads "Make Racists Afraid Again" wipes sweat off his brow, while a short, light-skinned woman grins, proudly displaying her artsy "Latinos for Black Lives Matter" sign.
+It's 1:29 p.m. and the sun is blazing down on the diverse group of protesters.
+Near Outing and Haggerty, a man holding a sign that reads "Make Racists Afraid Again" wipes sweat off his brow, while a woman grins, proudly displaying her artsy "Latinos for Black Lives Matter" sign.

 Outing and Haggerty agree they'd like to see more people of color become police officers, though Madison, who has several relatives who "proudly wear the uniform," says officers who are minorities face challenges.